AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 ## A day in the life of a clean system

 In this section I will overview what happens in a clean system (i.e. a system designed with a clean architecture) when data flows in it.
-I will purposefully omit details because I want the reader to grasp the broad concepts of separation of concerns and inversion of control, which are important concepts in system design.
+I will purposefully omit details, because I want the reader to grasp the broad concepts of separation of concerns and inversion of control, which are important in system design.
 The concrete example will be then implemented in all its glorious details in the rest of the book, so don't worry too much if you have no idea how something can be achieved.
 Try to get the big picture.

 Please mind that this is a description of the data flow, that is, how data reaches the system, which path it follows while passing from one component to the next, and how it becomes output.
 This is typically not the way we _build_ the system, as we usually create and link components according to their structural value.
 You can understand this very well if you think about a house.
 You enter the door first, then you turn on the light, you walk on the floor, you wash your hands in the basin, but when you start building the house you lay down the foundations and the water pipes first, not the door, which is possibly one of the last and more "peripheral" elements.